 The Reference Obligations are evidenced by promissory notes or other similar evidences of indebtedness (each, a "mortgage note"), each of which is secured by a first mortgage, deed of trust or similar security instrument (each, a "mortgage" or "mortgage loan") on residential properties consisting of one- to four-family dwelling units, townhouses, individual condominium units, individual units in planned unit developments, individual co-operative units or manufactured homes (each, a "mortgaged property").
 Each mortgage note and related mortgage loan are obligations of one or more borrowers (collectively, a "borrower") and require the related borrower to make monthly payments of principal and interest.
-The Reference Obligations were acquired by us between October 1, 2017 and January 31, 2018 and securitized into our Guaranteed Mortgage Pass-Through Certificates ("MBS") and meet the additional Eligibility Criteria described under "Summary of Terms - The Reference Pool".
-The Notes will be subject to write-down of their Class Principal Balances based on the occurrence of Credit Events (as defined in this Prospectus) or Modification Events (as defined in this Prospectus) with respect to the Reference Obligations, as described in this Prospectus.
-In addition, the interest entitlement of the Notes may be subject to reduction based on the occurrence of Modification Events with respect to the Reference Obligations.
-Notes may be subject to reduction based on the occurrence of Modification Events with respect to the Reference Obligations, as described in this Prospectus.
+The Reference Obligations included in Loan Group 1 were acquired by us between March 1, 2018 and April 30, 2018 and the Reference Obligations included in Loan Group 2 were acquired by us between February 1, 2018 and March 31, 2018; all Reference Obligations were securitized into our Guaranteed Mortgage Pass-Through Certificates ("MBS") and meet the additional Eligibility Criteria described under "Summary of Terms - The Reference Pool".
+The Group 1 Notes will be subject to write-down of their Class Principal Balances based on the occurrence of Credit Events (as defined in this Prospectus) or Modification Events (as defined in this Prospectus) with respect to the Reference Obligations in Loan Group 1, and the Group 2 Notes will be subject to write-down of their Class Principal Balances based on the occurrence of Credit Events or Modification Events with respect to the Reference Obligations in Loan Group 2, each as described in this Prospectus.
+In addition, the interest entitlement of the Group 1 Notes may be subject to reduction based on the occurrence of Modification Events with respect to the Reference Obligations in Loan Group 1, and the interest entitlement of the Group 2 Notes may be subject to reduction based on the occurrence of Modification Events with respect to the Reference Obligations in Loan Group 2, each as described in this Prospectus.
 See "Description of the Notes - Hypothetical Structure and Calculations with Respect to the Reference Tranches."
-In addition, the amount of principal required to be paid by us on the Notes on each Payment Date will be based on the principal payment experience of the Reference Obligations as described in this Prospectus.
+In addition, the amount of principal required to be paid by us on the Group 1 Notes and the Group 2 Notes on each Payment Date will be based on the principal payment experience of the Reference Obligations in the respective Loan Groups as described in this Prospectus.

-For the avoidance of doubt, the Notes are not secured or backed by the Reference Obligations and under no circumstances will the actual cash flow from the Reference Obligations be paid or otherwise made available to the holders of the Notes (each, a "Holder" or "Noteholder" and, collectively, the "Holders" or "Noteholders").
+For the avoidance of doubt, the Group 1 Notes and the Group 2 Notes are not secured or backed by the Reference Obligations included in the respective Loan Groups and under no circumstances will the actual cash flow from the Reference Obligations be paid or otherwise made available to the holders of the Notes (each, a "Holder" or "Noteholder" and, collectively, the "Holders" or "Noteholders").
 Interest and principal payable on the Notes will be solely the obligation of Fannie Mae.
-However, because the principal balances of the Notes will be subject to the Credit Events, Modification Events and prepayment risks related to the Reference Obligations, each investor in the Notes should review and understand all the information in this Prospectus and information otherwise made available to such investor as if it were investing in securities backed by such Reference Obligations.
+However, because the principal balances of the Notes will be subject to the Credit Events, Modification Events and prepayment risks related to the Reference Obligations in the related Loan Group, each investor in the Notes should review and understand all the information related to the applicable Loan Group in this Prospectus and information otherwise made available to such investor as if it were investing in securities backed by such Reference Obligations.